+application layer

-application layer The top layer of the network protocol stack.
-The application layer is concerned with the semantics of work (e.g., formatting electronic mail messages).
+The top layer of the network protocol stack.
+The application layer is concerned with the semantics of work (e.g. formatting electronic mail messages).
 How to represent that data and how to reach the foreign node are issues for lower layers of the network.
+[Source: MALAMUD]

-[Source: MALAMUD] Application Program Interface (API) A set of calling conventions which define how a service is invoked through a software package.
-[Source: RFC1208] archie A system to automatically gather, index and serve information on the Internet.
+Application Program Interface (API)

+A set of calling conventions which define how a service is invoked through a software package.
+[Source: RFC1208]

+archie

+A system to automatically gather, index and serve information on the Internet.
 The initial implementation of archie provided an indexed directory of filenames from all anonymous FTP archives on the Internet.
 Later versions provide other collections of information.
+See also: archive site, Gopher, Prospero, Wide Area Information Servers.

+archive site

-See also: archive site, Gopher, Prospero, Wide Area Information Servers. archive site A machine that provides access to a collection of files across the Internet.
-An "anonymous FTP archive site", for example, provides access to this material via the FTP protocol.
-See also: anonymous FTP, archie, Gopher, Prospero, Wide Area Information Servers.
-ARP See: Address Resolution Protocol ARPA See: Defense Advanced Research Projects Agency ARPANET See: Advanced Research Projects Agency Network AS See: Autonomous System ASCII See: American Standard Code for Information Interchange ASN.1 See: Abstract Syntax Notation One assigned numbers The RFC [STD2] which documents the currently assigned values from several series of numbers used in network protocol implementations.
+A machine that provides access to a collection of files across the Internet.
+For example, an anonymous FTP archive site provides access to arcived material via the FTP protocol.
+WWW servers can also serve as archive sites.
+See also: anonymous FTP, archie, Gopher, Prospero, Wide Area Information Servers, World Wide Web.

+ARP

+See: Address Resolution Protocol

+ARPA

+See: Advanced Research Projects Agency

+ARPANET

+See: Advanced Research Projects Agency Network

+AS

+See: Autonomous System

+ASCII

+See: American Standard Code for Information Interchange

+ASN.1

+See: Abstract Syntax Notation One

+assigned numbers

+The RFC [STD2] which documents the currently assigned values from several series of numbers used in network protocol implementations.
 This RFC is updated periodically and, in any case, current information can be obtained from the Internet Assigned Numbers Authority (IANA).
 If you are developing a protocol or application that will require the use of a link, socket, port, protocol, etc., please contact the IANA to receive a number assignment.
 See also: Internet Assigned Numbers Authority, STD.
-[Source: STD2] Asynchronous Transfer Mode (ATM) A method for the dynamic allocation of bandwidth using a fixedsize packet (called a cell).
-ATM is also known as "fast packet".
-ATM See: Asynchronous Transfer Mode AUP See: Acceptable Use Policy authentication The verification of the identity of a person or process.
-[Source: MALAMUD] Autonomous System (AS) A collection of routers under a single administrative authority using a common Interior Gateway Protocol for routing packets. backbone The top level in a hierarchical network.
-Stub and transit networks which connect to the same backbone are guaranteed to be interconnected.
-See also: stub network, transit network. bandwidth Technically, the difference, in Hertz (Hz), between the highest and lowest frequencies of a transmission channel.
-However, as typically used, the amount of data that can be sent through a given communications circuit. bang path A series of machine names used to direct electronic mail from one user to another, typically by specifying an explicit UUCP path through which the mail is to be routed.
-See also: email address, mail path, UNIX-to-UNIX CoPy. baseband A transmission medium through which digital signals are sent without complicated frequency shifting.
-In general, only one communication channel is available at any given time.
-Ethernet is an example of a baseband network.
-See also: broadband, Ethernet.
-[Source: NNSC] Basic Encoding Rules (BER) Standard rules for encoding data units described in ASN.1.
-Sometimes incorrectly lumped under the term ASN.1, which properly refers only to the abstract syntax description language, not the encoding technique.
-See also: Abstract Syntax Notation One.
-[Source: NNSC] BBS See: Bulletin Board System BCNU Be Seein' You BER See: Basic Encoding Rules Berkeley Internet Name Domain (BIND) Implementation of a DNS server developed and distributed by the University of California at Berkeley.
-Many Internet hosts run BIND, and it is the ancestor of many commercial BIND implementations.
-Berkeley Software Distribution (BSD) Implementation of the UNIX operating system and its utilities developed and distributed by the University of California at Berkeley.
-"BSD" is usually preceded by the version number of the distribution, e.g., "4.3 BSD" is version 4.3 of the Berkeley UNIX distribution.
-Many Internet hosts run BSD software, and it is the ancestor of many commercial UNIX implementations.
-[Source: NNSC] BGP See: Border Gateway Protocol big-endian A format for storage or transmission of binary data in which the most significant bit (or byte) comes first.
-The term comes from "Gulliver's Travels" by Jonathan Swift.
-The Lilliputians, being very small, had correspondingly small political problems.
-The Big-Endian and Little-Endian parties debated over whether softboiled eggs should be opened at the big end or the little end.

-[Source: RFC1208]
+[Source: STD2]